Skip main navigation

 Wisconsin Unemployment Insurance does not pay claimants to take surveys.
 If you receive an email requesting that you complete an online survey seeming to be from the State of Wisconsin, DWD, Unemployment Insurance which promises to pay you to complete the survey, do not complete the survey.
 This is likely an attempt to get your personal information.

-• June 2020 Fraud Alert: The University of Wisconsin (UW) Office of Human Resources has received several reports of unemployment phone scams and fraudulent attempts to collect benefits using stolen information.
+The University of Wisconsin (UW) Office of Human Resources received several reports of unemployment phone scams and fraudulent attempts to collect benefits using stolen information.
 Scenario: Employee receives a phone call from an unknown number.
 The caller impersonates a Wisconsin Department of Workforce Development (DWD) employee, and states that DWD had no record of UW employment.
-They then request the employee provide their Social Security Number in order to receive unemployment benefits.
+They then request the employee provide their Social Security number to receive unemployment benefits.